jurnesmith6/CS583FinalProject/TEAM_WORKFLOW.md

 ### Scene Rules

 * Only one person may edit the scene at a time
-* Announce “scene lock” before editing
+* Announce “scene lock” before editing in discord chat
 * Pull latest before making scene changes
 * Commit and push immediately after edits
 * Announce “scene free” when done

 ### Goal